Code-Institute-Submissions/milestone2_project/README.md

 ## Features

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Custom A-Z list
-- ...
+-- Allows the user to search for their council by their first letter of the councils name, this is implemented in the [utils.js](/assets/js/utils.js) file

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
+- Row chart on mobiles

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+-- Allows the data to be easily viewed on mobile devices, since the row chart displays the data better on small screen sizes (See the testing section for screenshots)

 ### Features Left to Implement
 - Responsive svg's